2019 New York Yankees season: September

 The Yankees faced the Texas Rangers at home, the only American League team they hadn't met yet in the season.
-In the first game, New York got shut out, 7–0, and their streak of 220 consecutive games getting on the scoreboard came to an end.
+In the first game, New York was shut out, 7–0, and their streak of 220 consecutive games getting on the scoreboard came to an end.
 Steampowered by home runs, the Bombers bounced back to take the next two, claiming the series to remain unbeaten in their last 21 home series (an 18–0–3 record).